-The U.S. Army Corps of Engineers (USACE) sustainability performance is evaluated against Exective Order (EO) 13514 (Federal Leadership in Environmental, Energy, and Economic Performance), EO 13423 (Strengthening Federal Environmental, Energy, and Transportation Management), the Energy Independence and Security Act (EISA) of 2007, the Energy Policy Act (EPAct) of 2005, the 10 USACE Sustainability Plan goals, and other relevant executive and congressional directives.
+The U.S. Army Corps of Engineers (USACE) sustainability performance is evaluated against Executive Order (EO) 13693 (Planning for Federal Sustainability in the Next Decade), the Energy Independence and Security Act (EISA) of 2007, the Energy Policy Act (EPAct) of 2005, the 10 USACE Sustainability Plan goals, and other relevant executive and congressional directives.

-- Implementing not less than $10 million in energy performance contracts in support of the President's Performance Contracting Challenge; and,
+- Implementing not less than $12.5 million in energy performance contracts in support of the President's Performance Contracting Challenge;

-The USACE June 2014 Climate Change Adaptation Plan, prepared in conjunction with the 2014 USACE Strategic Sustainability Performance Plan, describes activities under way to evaluate the most significant climate change related risks to, and vulnerabilities in, agency operations and mission in both the short and long term, and outlines actions that USACE is taking to manage these risks and vulnerabilities.
-The 2014 plan, provides new information stemming from two significant Administration actions: The release of the President's Climate Action Plan in June 2013 and Executive Order 13653, Preparing the United States for the Impacts of Climate Change, in November 2013.
+The USACE June 2015 Climate Change Adaptation Plan, prepared in conjunction with the 2015 USACE Strategic Sustainability Performance Plan, describes activities under way to evaluate the most significant climate change related risks to, and vulnerabilities in, agency operations and mission in both the short and long term, and outlines actions that USACE is taking to manage these risks and vulnerabilities.
+The 2015 plan contains an update on climate preparedness and resilience program, policies, and plans the agency has already put in place as well as information about progress on additional actions that will help the agency manage climate risks and build resilience in the short and long term.

 USACE Strategic Sustainability Performance Plans